graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Let {inputFieldValue} be the value provided in {inputValue} for the name {inputFieldName}.
     - If {inputFieldValue} is a {Variable}:
       - Let {variableName} be the name of {inputFieldValue}.
-      - Call `aether.trackedVariables.get(variableName)` (note: this is just to track the access, we don't use the result).
+      - Call `aether.variablesPlan.get(variableName)` (note: this is just to track the access, we don't use the result).
     - Otherwise:
       - TODO: if it's an input object (or list thereof), recurse through all layers looking for variables to track.
     - Return the property `inputValue[inputFieldName]`.